ELS-RD/transformer-deploy/README.md

 <!--why-end-->

-## Check our [documentation](https://els-rd.github.io/transformer-deploy/) for detailed instructions on how to use the package, including setup, GPU quantization support and Nvidia Triton inference server deployment.
+## See our [documentation](https://els-rd.github.io/transformer-deploy/) for detailed instructions on how to use the package, including setup, GPU quantization support and Nvidia Triton inference server deployment.